- Romantic Comedy

 *** Also cool is how much culture is incorporated into this movie, like the wedding and the garba.

 You might also feel like drinking when you realize that director and co-writer Gurinder Chadha (also of Bend It Like Beckham and Angus, Thongs, and Perfect Snogging) hasn’t made a movie in YEARS (by her own choice, I hope).
 And that mainstream Hollywood kind of decided that, between this, Bend It, Slumdog Millionaire, and Life of Pi, they had enough films with Indian casts to last for a while.

-Use of Your Netflix Subscription: Excellent (Unless You Hate Musicals and, By Extension, Happiness)
+Use of Your Streaming Subscription: Excellent (Unless You Hate Musicals and, By Extension, Happiness)

 Alix has already covered this movie’s watchability before, and I wholeheartedly agree: watching this movie is a GREAT life choice.
 (In fact, I just recommended it at book club last night!
 Twice!)
 It’s fun, colourful, and energetic.
 And if that doesn’t convince you, synchronized dancing in matching white pajamas also happens at one point.